-The coronavirus pandemic has led to a radical global shift in the ways in which humans articulate their relationship with viruses.
-While the impact of the pandemic has varied in different parts around the world, it is clear that COVID-19 has forever changed the people’s perception of viruses.
-It has also become even more clear that the cultural notions about viruses based on the yearly threats of the cold and flu viruses have become an inadequate model.
+The coronavirus pandemic has led to a radical global shift in how humans articulate their relationship with viruses.
+While the impact of the pandemic has varied in different parts of the world, it is clear that COVID-19 has forever changed people’s perception of viruses.
+It has also become even clearer that cultural notions about viruses based on the yearly threats of the cold and flu viruses have become an inadequate model.

-The microbial world is as vast and mysterious as our planet’s oceans, and our vision of these viral biological components and microorganisms has neglected the full capacity of the complex role that they play in the planet’s living systems.
-As globalization has promoted global mobility, trade, and travel, it has also allowed for more opportunities for viruses to spread on a global scale.
+The microbial world is as vast and mysterious as our planet’s oceans, and our vision of these viral biological components and microorganisms has neglected the full capacity of their complex role in the planet’s living systems.
+As globalization has promoted global mobility, trade, and travel, it has allowed more opportunities for viruses to spread globally.

-Virophilia aims to challenge the negative connotations about humanity’s relationship with viruses.
+Virophilia aims to challenge the negative connotations of humanity’s relationship with viruses.
 This project stems from a question asked by Artist Pei-Ying Lin in response to the scientific and historical understanding of viruses.
-At the base of this question is an acknowledgement that viruses are dependent on other organisms for the replication of their DNA.
-In science, viruses biological structures are not even classified as a ‘living’ organism.
-Their dependence on the bodies and cells of other living entities forces them to live as parasites.
-While viruses are notorious for their negative effects on our bodies, they are also studied for potential applications in biotechnology as well as for the beneficial services they perform in the process of evolution that ensure the long-term survival of a species.
+At the base of this question is an acknowledgement that viruses depend on other organisms to replicate their DNA.
+In science, viruses’ biological structures are not even classified as a ‘living’ organisms.

-Virophilia sets out to change these cultural perceptions through a series of different media applications.
-The Virophilia cookbook speculates on a future relationship that the 22nd Century human can have with viruses through the incorporation of viruses into different culinary applications.
+Virophilia sets out to change these cultural perceptions through various media applications.
+The Virophilia cookbook speculates on a future relationship that the 22nd Century human can have with viruses by incorporating viruses into different culinary applications.
 Virophilia’s installation displays the findings of Lin’s research and is accompanied by video documentation of a model’s performance interacting with various culinary dishes from the Virophilia cookbook.
 The final component of the project is the live performances that allow the audience to consume these viral delectables while listening to the stories the artist has collected about the viruses.

 Most recently, Virophilia was performed in Taiwan at the C-Lab as part of the online project “Fictional Life: Hybridity Transgenetics Innovation”.
 However, rather than having the participants join the performance in person, Virophilia was adapted as a take-home delivery service that brought the viral dishes to the homes of the registered attendees.
 The attendees then joined in on a Jitsi meeting to share their meal with each other while a performer sat in the gallery space to enjoy her own specially prepared meal.
 The artist Lin also joined in on the Jitsi call to narrate the stories behind the dishes and facilitate the experience.

-These stories tell the compelling narrative behind the creation of these futuristic dishes entangled with viruses.
-This narrative begins with Lin unveiling the name of a mysterious futuristic organization called the Government of Earthlings, which in the year 2210 has travelled back in time to collaborate with Lin to increase the process of human psychological evolution.
+These stories tell the compelling narrative behind creating these futuristic dishes entangled with viruses.
+This narrative begins with Lin unveiling the name of a mysterious futuristic organization called the Government of Earthlings, which in the year 2210, has travelled back in time to collaborate with Lin to increase the process of human psychological evolution.
 The 2210 Government of Earthlings has reached back in time to save vulnerable species of viruses from being wiped out from the planet.
-As such, the Government of Earthlings has sent back their technology to utilize viruses in culinary applications so that the humans of today can re-articulate their relationship with viruses and hopeful ensure their survival in the future.
+As such, the Government of Earthlings has sent back their technology to utilize viruses in culinary applications so that today’s humans can re-articulate their relationship with viruses and hopefully ensure their survival in the future.

-As the story unfolds, Lin asks the audience to begin their culinary adventure with these viral creations, noting some side-effects that they may feel as a result of consuming the dishes.
-The audience is also equipped with gloves so that they can safely touch the food during the meal.
+As the story unfolds, Lin asks the audience to begin their culinary adventure with these viral creations, noting some side effects they may feel from consuming the dishes.
+The audience is also equipped with gloves to safely touch the food during the meal.
 The combination of medicalized aesthetics and speculative storytelling provides a surreal experience for viewers when thinking about humanity’s current predicament with the COVID-19 Pandemic.

 Lin expects that Virophilia will take on new meanings as she continues to perform the piece in light of the pandemic and that different areas around the world will have a variety of interactions based on different cultural experiences of food culture and viruses.